 12. Filter Video Results by Duration, Time, Quality, and Source

 Google Search offers a variety of options for filtering video results by duration, time, quality, and source.
 This can be helpful when you’re looking for a specific type of video or want to find the best possible version of a particular video.
 To filter video results in Google Search, enter your query and select Videos.
 Then, click on the Tools option just below the search bar.
 This will bring up a new set of options for filtering your results.
-You can now choose to filter by duration, time, quality, or source.
+You can now filter videos by duration, time, quality, or source.
 Simply select the option that best fits your needs and your results will be updated accordingly.

 13. Customize your Google Search Experience